JorjaFox/website/_posts-old-blog/2009-09-15-csi-odds-and-sods-update.md

 title: 'CSI Odds and Sods Update (Updated!)'
 date: '2009-09-15T17:50:48-07:00'
 author: 'Mika E. (Ipstenu)'
-excerpt: 'New promo video for <em>CSI</em>?
+excerpt: 'New promo video for _CSI_?
 Check.
 Slew of photos from CSI: The Experience?
 Check.
-Interview from said CSI: The Experience that talk about the new season of <em>CSI</em>?
+Interview from said CSI: The Experience that talk about the new season of _CSI_?
 Check!'
 layout: post
 guid: 'https://jorjafox.net/?p=2020'
 permalink: /2009/csi-odds-and-sods-update/